HollandPleskac/HollandPleskac/README.md

 ### 👋 Hi there!
 I'm Holland

-I'm an entrepreneur and software developer passionate about solving real-world problems.
+Entrepreneur and software developer passionate about solving real-world problems.

 ## About Me